benediktveith/SSSegmentedControl/README.md

 ## SSSegmentedControl
-`SSSegmentedControl` is an `UISegmentedControl` 'Extension' written in Objective-C. With this 'Extension' multiple segment selection is easy to use.
+`SSSegmentedControl` is an `UISegmentedControl` 'Extension' written in Objective-C. With this 'Extension' multiple segment selection is available.
 ___
 ### Features:
 * Easy to color active / selected segments